QuantEcon/SimpleDifferentialOperators.jl/docs/src/index.md

 g_ss = g_ss / sum(g_ss)
 ```

-which results in the following stationary distribution:
+Using `L` from the state-dependent drift example above, this results in the following stationary distribution:

 ```julia
 using Plots